 Mother’s Day . . .
-It’s complicated.
+It’s complicated with confusing emotions.
 The first challenging Mother’s Day for me was in May 1996.
 Technically, I was a mother.
 I had delivered a baby via C-section in October 1995.
 He was very premature and passed away in my arms the day after his birth.

 I went.
 I stood at the encouragement of my husband.
 No big deal, right?
 I felt numb.
 I tried to focus all my thoughts that day on how blessed I was to have such a great mother and mother-in-law.
 I made it through the day.